-How to Create and Automate a Large Disavow Link File for Google
+How to Create a Google Disavow File with A Lot of Links

 In the early days of a website, it’s no problem to add a link here and there to a disavow file, but when you start getting into the thousands of links, this becomes a seriously time-consuming task.
 In this article, we break down our approach to automating this task as much as possible.